-- Requirement Documents for the I-751 Petition
+- Required Documents for the I-751 Petition

 Conditional permanent resident status is granted to individuals whose marriage is less than 2 years old at the time of acquiring permanent resident status in the US, or when they receive their green card through marriage.

-How to Petition to Remove Conditions on Permanent Residence
+What is the Process to Remove Conditions on Permanent Residence

 You will be notified by USCIS on the decision of your petition.